 3.1 Research Questions

 This study adopts a research method that combines quantitative research with qualitative research.
-Taking the climate change discourse in Knowable Magazine as the corpus, the aim is to solve the following questions:
+Taking the climate change discourse in Knowable Magazine as the corpus, the aim is to solve answer the following questions:

 What types of conceptual metaphors have appeared in climate change discourse in the magazine?
 What frequency and distribution patterns are presented?